passingthru67/workspaces-to-dock/README.md

 Workspace Caption Theming:
 -------------------------
 Adding workspaces-to-dock caption support to a theme can be accomplished by placing a custom 'workspaces-to-dock.css' stylesheet in the theme's gnome-shell/extensions/ folder.
-You can then use the @import directive to incorporate the stylesheet classes into your theme's gnome-shell.css.
+There is no need to use the @import directive to incorporate the stylesheet classes into your theme's gnome-shell.css.
+The extension will automatically detect the stylesheet file.
 Please see the workspaces-to-dock.css stylesheet for a description of the css classes.

 Localization Support: